uber-web/math.gl/modules/polygon/docs/api-reference/cut-polygon-by-mercator-bounds.md

 - `options` (Object, optional)
   + `size` (Number) - the number of elements in each vertex.
 Size `2` will interpret `positions` as `[x0, y0, x1, y1, ...]` and size `3` will interpret `positions` as `[x0, y0, z0, x1, y1, z1, ...]`.
 Default `2`.
   + `normalize` (Boolean) - make sure the output longitudes are within `[-180, 180]`.
 Default `true`.
+  + `maxLatitude` (Number) - since latitude=90 projects to infinity in Web Mercator projection, `maxLatitude` will be used to represent the pole.
+Default `85.051129` which makes the map square.

 Returns: